Eleanor "Sis" Daley: Early life and family

 Daley was born Eleanor Guilfoyle in 1907, in the south side Chicago neighborhood of Canaryville, to a large Irish family.
 She was the daughter of Honora Bridget "Nora" (McAuliff) and Patrick H. Guilfoyle, an insurance agent.
 She met Richard J. Daley at a local ball game.
 Her brother, Lloyd, who was a friend of Daley's, introduced the couple.
 Their first date was attending a Chicago White Sox game.
 Daley was a graduate of Saint Mary High School and a secretary at a local paint company.
 After a six-year-long courtship, during which her future husband finished law school, they married on June 17, 1936.
 The Daleys lived in a modest brick bungalow at 3536 South Lowe Street, close to where both had grown up.
 They had three daughters and four sons, in that order.
 Their eldest son, Richard M. Daley, was mayor of Chicago from 1989 through 2011.
-The youngest son, William M. Daley, served as U.S. Secretary of Commerce from 1997-2000.
+The youngest son, William M. Daley, served as U.S. secretary of commerce from 1997-2000 and the White House chief of staff from 2011–2012.
 Another son, John P. Daley, is a member of the Cook County Board of Commissioners.